-- For negative pressure operation of the fan: If the siphon is insufficiently dimensioned or not filled with water, there is a risk that false air will be sucked in - Ensure functionality of the siphon: It is imperative to fill it with water before placing in service or after an extensive downtime period. - For outside mounting, ensure frost-resistant execution of condensate drain and siphon. - If there are space limitations (siphon height), mount siphon in a floor opening.
+- For negative pressure operation of the fan: If the siphon is insufficiently dimensioned or not filled with water, there is a risk that false air will be sucked in - Ensure functionality of the siphon: It is imperative to fill it with water before placing in service or after an extensive downtime period. - For outside mounting, ensure frost-resistant execution of condensate drain and siphon. - If there are space limitations (siphon height), mount siphon in a floor open-

-6.10 Final inspection
+Final inspection 68

-- Check that all screw connections on the fan and all fastening elements of the foundation (baseplate) or mounting surface are tight. - Inspect splinter protection ⇒ Chap.
-6.3 [▶ 32]. - · If present in ductwork: - Shut-off dampers for inlet and outlet connections are closed. - Service openings are shut.
+- · Check that all screw connections on the fan and all fastening elements of the foundation (baseplate) or mounting surface are tight. - Check splinter protection ⇒ Chap.
+6.3 [▶ 36]. - · If present in ductwork: - Shut-off dampers for inlet and outlet connections are closed. - Service openings are shut.